MikeORed/random-tables-mcp/docs/dev/architecture.md

     - `RollOnTableTool`: Tool for rolling on tables
     - `UpdateTableTool`: Tool for updating tables
     - `ListTablesTool`: Tool for listing tables
+    - `GetTableTool`: Tool for getting a specific table
+    - `CreateTemplateTool`: Tool for creating templates
+    - `GetTemplateTool`: Tool for getting a specific template
+    - `ListTemplatesTool`: Tool for listing templates
+    - `UpdateTemplateTool`: Tool for updating templates
+    - `DeleteTemplateTool`: Tool for deleting templates
+    - `EvaluateTemplateTool`: Tool for evaluating templates
   - **Resources**:
     - `TableResource`: Resource for accessing a specific table
     - `TablesResource`: Resource for accessing a list of all tables
+    - `TemplateResource`: Resource for accessing a specific template
+    - `TemplatesResource`: Resource for accessing a list of all templates

 #### Secondary (Driven) Adapters:

 - **FileTableRepository**: Implements TableRepository using the filesystem (JSON files)
 - **InMemoryTableRepository**: Implements TableRepository using in-memory storage
+- **FileRollTemplateRepository**: Implements RollTemplateRepository using the filesystem (JSON files)
+- **InMemoryRollTemplateRepository**: Implements RollTemplateRepository using in-memory storage
 - **CryptoRandomNumberGenerator**: Implements RandomNumberGenerator using Node's crypto module
 - **DefaultRandomNumberGenerator**: Implements RandomNumberGenerator using Math.random()